Śmigus-dyngus: Buffalo, New York

 Dyngus Day is observed in many Polish American communities, including Buffalo, New York.
-The Buffalo dyngus celebrations started in the 1960s as an effort by the Polish-American community in the city to find a new focus for its identity.
+The Buffalo dyngus celebrations started in 1961, introduced by the Chopin Singing Society, a Polish-American organization led by married judges Theodore and Ann Mikoll.
+The introduction was an effort by the Polish-American community in the city to find a new focus for its identity.
 It proved hugely successful, to the point that a local newspaper claimed that "everybody is Polish on Dyngus Day."
+Buffalo comedian and former television personality "Airborne Eddy" Dobosiewicz is credited with establishing the city's Dyngus Day parade in 2006 and turning the holiday into a major Buffalo event.
 It has become a fusion of Polish and American traditions, with polka bands, a parade, consumption of krupnik, and Polish food accompanying American patriotic songs sung in English.
 Party-goers dress up in the white-and-red colors of the Polish flag and carry balloons saying "Happy Dyngus Day" in English.